Benrobo/jobmeet-api/readme.md

 ## Archivement I'm Proud Of?
 Despite facing different problems during development of this application, am really glad I get to work with some technologies I havent worked before with.
 This provide room for learning while building. technologies like `Agora SDK`, `HarperDB (NoSQL & SQL database)`, `Typescript`.

-## Plans for meetvast
+## Plans for JobMeet
-MeetVast is at his early `MVP` stage. with adequate time and resources, I plan to improve this application by ading other complex feature within the app which could drive users engagement from both the `hiring manager` & `talents`
+JobMeet is at his early `MVP` stage. with adequate time and resources, I plan to improve this application by ading other complex feature within the app which could drive users engagement from both the `hiring manager` & `talents`

 ## Technologies Used.
 Below are the techologies used in developing this application.